Compliance and law FAQ

 As described in our Service Availability SLA, utilization spikes in traffic may interfere with our services and adversely affect other subscribers.
 In addition, security vulnerability research testing or penetration testing by third parties or our subscribers that do not comply with our instructions may interfere with our services and as a result adversely affect our network or other subscribers.
 Fastly may take action against any unauthorized use of our services including suspension or termination of a subscriber's account.

-We most recently updated our Terms of Service on May 20, 2016.
+We most recently updated our Terms of Service on March 8, 2021.
 All previous versions of our Terms of Service are archived in our documentation archives site.
 As of April 24, 2018, we have also incorporated our data processing terms into our Terms of Service.
+The current version of those terms may be found here.
 The Terms of Service applicable to you are determined by the date you agreed to them, and stay in effect unless you agree to a new version, which means that updates to our Terms of Service don't affect you until you take significant action with your account.
 You will be asked to agree to our Terms of Service when you first create an account (usually a trial account).
 If after that, you switch to a paid month-to-month account, or sign a service order with us, you will be asked to agree to the Terms of Service then in effect.
 If you are a trial subscriber prior to an update to the Terms of Service, you won't have to accept new terms of service until you convert to a paid account.
 Some subscribers have other arrangements with us, and updates to the Terms of Service on our website do not affect the terms of their arrangement with us.

 What does Subscriber Data mean?

-As defined in our subscription documents, Subscriber Data is content transmitted or cached through our network and the configurations and credentials of our subscribers.
+As defined in our subscription documents, Subscriber Data is content transmitted or cached through our network, requests received by the network, and the configurations and credentials of our subscribers.
 Any content authorized or permitted by a subscriber to be transmitted or cached through our network is Subscriber Data of that subscriber.